CheaRitheavatey/Elementary-Programming/README.md

             example,
             num = (1,2,3,4) # a tuple
             colorList.extend(num)
         - .pop(): remove the last item if you dont pass an argument, but if you pass index it will remove item in   that index

         - .remove(element): remove that element
         - .clear(): remove all element inside list only empty list remain

+        - comprehension list:
+            newList = [expression for item in iterable if condition == True]

+            we can write that instead of for loop they both are the same

+        - .sort(): sort list alphabetically or in ascending order
+        - .reverse(): reverse the list from back to front
+        - .copy(): copy the list
+            example,
+            b = [1,7,4,5,0,3,2,7,0]
+            b.sort(reverse=True)
+            print(b)
+        - .count(element inside list): count how many element inside that list exist example,  b = [1,7,4,5,0,3,2,7,0] b.count(7) -> output: 2 because it exists 2 times

     - tuple: ordered, unchangable, allow duplicate member
+        - similar to list its just that its unchangeable (immutable)
+        - can convert to list and modify and use the functions and methods of list and then convert it back to tuple

-    - set: unordered unablechange no duplicate member unindexed
+    - set: unordered unablechange no duplicate member unindexed example, aSet = {1,3,4,5}
+        - create a set: aSet = set({1,2,3,4})
+        - .add(value): just like append() it is just for set its just for set its not ordered so the new value will be anywhere in set
+        - .update(element): add list, another set, or tuple in a set
+        - .remove(element): delete an element inside set but will raise error if the element you want to remove doesnt exist
+        - .discard(element): same as .remove() but will not raise an error
+        - .pop(): dont need argument but will remove element randomly
+        - .clear(): remove all element inside set and will have empty set remain

     - dictionary: ordered changeable no duplicate memebr
+        - stored data in key:value pairs
+        example, dict = {
+            'name': "joe",
+            'age': 10
+        }

+        - len(dict): print out how many item inside the dictionary example, len(dict) -> output: 2
+        - .get(): same as dict[key]
+        - .keys(): return all the key in dict
+        - .values(): return all the value in dict
+        - .items(): return in item in dict as a tuple
+        - .update():

+        - del: keyword for delete collection completely will have nothing not even empty list or dict or set or tuple... example, del dictName